James Jack: œuvres à l’encre

 The poetry of James Jack

-I met James in 1997.
-At the time, little did I know that a story of artist and gallerist was in the making.
+When I met James in 1997, little did I know that a story of artist and gallerist was in the making.
 Our paths have run in different directions, but we have maintained a rich connection in life.
 Fast forward twenty years and here I am now, trying to put together a portrait.

 Through my research, I have found parts of the story of James Jack.
 The following is not complete, but it is an impression of the artist as it floats in my mind’s eye.
 I hope it will serve as a relevant introduction of James to the Orford Music audience.